-To delete a previously set administrator password, do the following:
+To delete a previously set administrator or supervisor password, do the following:

-- Note: When prompted for a password, you must type your administrator password. - From the CMOS Setup Utility program menu, select Set Administrator Password and press Enter.
+- Note: When prompted for a password, you must type your administrator or supervisor password. - 1.
+From the Setup Utility program menu, select Set Administrator Password or Set Supervisor Password and press Enter.
 A message will display that indicates the password has been disabled. - 2.
 Press any key to continue.